redox-os/website/content/news/this-month-250228.md

 - Anhad Singh updated the Cargo, LLVM, Rust, libssh2, OpenSSL, zlib, COSMIC Terminal and NetSurf recipes to support dynamic linking
 - Anhad Singh updated the Rust and OpenSSL forks to allow dynamic linking
 - Josh Megnauth updated the libpng, bzip2 and DevilutionX recipes to support dynamic linking
+- Jeremy Soller converted the Git recipe to TOML
+- Leny implemented dynamic linking support on the LuaJIT recipe

 ## Build System Improvements